-- A Full-Time student (enrolled in 12 or more credits) must pass at least 6 (SIX) credits. - A Three-Quarter-Time student (enrolled in 7 to 11 credits) must pass at least 4 (FOUR) credits. - A Half-Time student (enrolled in 6 credits) must pass at least 3 (THREE) credits. - A Less-Than-Half-Time student (enrolled in 1 to 5 credits) must pass at - least 2 (TWO) credits (or 1 credit; if initially en rolled for just 1 credit hour).
+- A full-time student (enrolled in 12 or more credits) must pass at least six credits. - A three-quarter-time student (enrolled in 7 to 11 credits) must pass at least four credits. - A half-time student (enrolled in six credits) must pass at least 3 (THREE) credits. - A less-than-half-time student (enrolled in one to five credits) must pass at - least two credits (or one credit; if initially enrolled for just one credit hour).

-Per Federal regulations, Undergraduate students must complete their educational program in a reasonable length of time, which is defined as no more than 150% of the credit hours required for graduation, regardless of major changes.
+Per federal regulations, undergraduate students must complete their educational program in a reasonable length of time, which is defined as no more than 150 percent of the credit hours required for graduation, regardless of major changes.
 For graduate programs of study, the maximum period is based upon the length of the educational program.

-For example: a program that requires 120 credits for graduation, 150% of 120 is 180; that means that at the most, a student may attempt or enroll in 180 credits, with the objective of earning the 120 needed to graduate.
-However, if a student cannot complete his program within the 180 credits, all Title IV aid must stop.
+For example, suppose that a program that requires 120 credits for graduation.
+Since 150 percent of 120 is 180, a student may attempt or enroll in 180 credits, with the objective of earning the 120 needed to graduate.
+However, if a student cannot complete the program within the 180 credits, all Title IV aid must stop.

-ANY TERM FOR WHICH A STUDENT RE-CEIVES 0 (ZERO) ACADEMIC CREDITS (TOTAL WITHDRAWAL, TOTAL FAILURE, OR A COMBINATION OF BOTH) WILL RE-SULT IN THE STUDENT IMMEDIATELY BEING INELIGIBLE FOR FINANCIAL AID (NO AID) FOR THE FOLLOWING TERM.
+ANY TERM FOR WHICH A STUDENT RECEIVES 0 (ZERO) ACADEMIC CREDITS (TOTAL WITHDRAWAL, TOTAL FAILURE, OR A COMBINATION OF BOTH) WILL RESULT IN THE STUDENT IMMEDIATELY BEING INELIGIBLE FOR FINANCIAL AID (NO AID) FOR THE FOLLOWING TERM.

 Failure to maintain ALL OF THE ABOVE will place the student in a WARNING status for the following term.
-A student can receive aid while on "SAP" WARNING, but is at risk for losing eligibility for all Financial Aid programs.
+A student can receive aid while on "SAP" warning, but is at risk for losing eligibility for all financial aid programs.